reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 date: 2020-10-31 00:00:00 +1100
 modified: 2020-10-31 20:00:00 +1100
 author: petros
 excerpt: "As Java developers, we often need to switch between different versions of the JDK for different projects.
-SDKman makes this easy."
+SDKMAN! makes this easy."
 image:
   auto: 0085-numbers
 ---